jpospychala/v8cgi_phpsession/README.txt

-JavaScript module v8-php2 reads original PHP session file and decodes it to JSON object.
+Read-write PHP session data in JavaScript.

+Use it in Server-Side JavaScript to share session data with PHP.